licenseseat/licenseseat-swift/Sources/LicenseSeatSDK/Documentation.docc/OfflineValidation.md

 ## Overview

-LicenseSeatSDK provides cryptographically secure offline validation using Ed25519 signatures.
+LicenseSeat provides cryptographically secure offline validation using Ed25519 signatures.
 This enables your application to validate licenses without network connectivity, perfect for air-gapped environments, temporary network outages, or performance-critical scenarios.

 ## How Offline Validation Works